HUIXIN-TW/BrewChatApp/README.md

 Criteria: Front-end (50%)

 -   [ ] The web application must be functional so that the user can easily access the application.
 -   [ ] The webpage must be implemented using HTML5, CSS and Javascript (or a subset thereof).
-- [ ] All resources used (inlcuding pictures, javascript libraries, css) must be full referenced.
+-   [ ] All resources used (including pictures, javascript libraries, css) must be full referenced.
 -   [ ] The website must use HTML5, and CSS.
 The HTML and CSS must pass this validator.
 -   [ ] The website must work on Chrome, Firefox and Microsoft Edge, and render well on mobile devices.
 -   [ ] The website should have at least three pages/views:
 -   [ ] one explaining the context to users, and allowing account creation or log in;
 -   [ ] one presenting the interactive chat;
 -   [ ] one page allowing a user to search their previous interactions.
 -   [ ] There must be a consistent style (via css file) for all pages yet each page should be easily identifiable.

 #### Back-end

 Criteria: Backend functionality (50%)
 The second part of the project criteria is the back end functionality of web application.
 The web application should be implmented using Flask (any additional libraries/modules require unit coordinator approval), and provide at least the following functionality:

 -   [ ] A user account and tracking feature.
 -   [ ] A method to store interactions and results.
-- [ ] A method to search previous inetractions.
+-   [ ] A method to search previous interactions.

 ## Submission and Presentation Instructions